The Commonplace

 Data & Methods

-• Approach: conceptual and analytical synthesis rather than original empirical estimation.
+• Approach: conceptual and analytical discussion (no original empirical dataset reported).

 Implications for AI Economics